cloudmesh-community/sp19-222-100/project-report/report.md

 ## Abstract

-blah
+Sklearn's K-Nearest Neighbors algorithm was used to train a classifier which determines if a presidential candidate would win or lose an election based on their support or opposition to ten issues-healthcare, military, education, taxing the wealthy/businesses, women's rights, globalism, gun rights, infrastructure, minority rights, and immigration.
+Correlations were attempted to be made between the algorithm results and actual presidential election results.

 ## Introduction

-Sklearn's K-Nearest Neighbors algorithm was used to train a classifier which determines if a presidential candidate would win or lose an election based on their support or opposition to ten issues-healthcare, military, education, taxing the wealthy/businesses, women's rights, globalism, gun rights, infrastructure, minority rights, and immigration.

-The goal of this project was to predict if a hypothetical candidate would win based off of what idea and views they supported for a specific ten issues.
-The issues include if the candidate supported healthcare, increase in spending on military, education, increase taxes on the wealthy, supporting women rights, globalism, gun rights, increase in infrustructure, minoity rights, and immigration.
-The reason behind this was to try and determine the political voting trends of the United States.
-The algorithm used was K Neareest Neighbor and the implimentation will later be discussed.

-:wave: avoid phrases like the goal of this project.
+K-Nearest Neighbors is a basic yet essential classification algorithm.
+It is non-parametric, so it does not make any underlying assumptions about the distribuion of data.
+A simple algorithm to follow for KNN is as follows:

+- Store training samples in an array
+- Calculate Euclidean distance between the test data point and all training data points
+- Make a set of the smallest distances obtained
+- Return the majority label from the set

+The algorithm finds the training data point that is most similar to the testing data point.
+Once found, it determines the classification of the test data from the classification from the nearest training data.
+This was used with a dataset containing ten features that will determine one classification.
+The features and classification are aligned so that the algorithm will attempt to predict if a candidate would win an election based on their support or opposition of the ten features.

 ## Requirements